uiuia800/ssbu-online-deluxe/README.md

       - This also works on console, but the game resolution will be scaled down to keep it stutter free.
       - On console, you may notice that certain UI elements look glitchy, such as the fighter cut-in screen, and match start countdown ui.
     - LLDoubles (Recommended for doubles): This applies optimizations to cut 2 frames of native input delay.
 This should work even in doubles when there are alot of players on screen without stuttering.
+  - FPS Boost mode (AKA FPS++ Mode):
+    - Only available on emulators.
+    - If enabled, the current profile has '++' at the end of it.
+For example: LLUltra++
+    - The amount of native latency it reduces varies based on the currently selected profile.
+For example, this will cutoff 3f of delay on Vanilla profile.
+But on LLUltra, it will only cutoff about half a frame of delay.
+    - This may introduce some frametime variance causing the game to not feel as smooth.

 **If you arent sure what profile to use, just leave it on Auto**